Mega Bloks Tetris is a favorite preschool math activity.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Slide all of the blocks to the left of the paper.
-This way your child will begin to pick from the left and work to the right.
+Finally, slide all of the blocks to the left of the paper and invite your child to fill the space.

 Increase difficulty by interlocking each design.
 Simplify this by having fewer spaces to fill.

 RELATED: Looking for more math at home?
 Check out our math toy list.